-She brings extensive experience of strategy, systemic change and governance, applying psychology to enhance business and team effectiveness.
-She has advised numerous organisations across the public and private sectors in Europe, North America and the Middle East, from the NHS to multinationals, smaller enterprises and national charities.
-Carol has held several board positions and is a non-executive director at Central London Community NHS Trust and on the board of Action for Hearing Loss and of the RAF Museum.
-She was previously the senior independent director at Hounslow and Richmond Community Health NHS Trust and vice-chair of Deafness Research UK and the Association of Business Psychologists.
+She brings extensive experience of strategy, systemic change and governance, applying psychology to enhance individual, team and organisational effectiveness.
+She has worked across the public and private sectors in Europe, North America and the Middle East, from the NHS to multinationals, smaller enterprises and UK charities.
+Carol has held several board positions and is the deputy chair at Central London Community NHS Trust and serves on the boards of Action for Hearing Loss and of the RAF Museum.
+She was previously the senior independent director at Hounslow and Richmond Community Health NHS Trust, vice-chair of Deafness Research UK and of the Association of Business Psychologists.

 John Banks, Treasurer